General-relativistic spin system: Introduction

-In quantum physics, the model of spin is a finite-dimensional Hilbert space representation of the ${\rm SU}(2)$ group of symmetries, i.e. rotations, and the $\mathfrak{su}(2)$ algebra of observables (whose generators are spin operators $\hat S^x$, $\hat S^y$ and $\hat S^z$).
-The $\mathfrak{su}(2)$ algebra is noncommutative, which leads to the uncertainty relations between the three spin operators and does not allow to measure them simultaneously.
-One often considers the auxiliary object that is a vector $\vec{S}$ (called the spin vector), whose components are the expectation values of the $\hat S^x$, $\hat S^y$ and $\hat S^z$ operators in a given state.
-At the (semi) classical level, this vector spans the phase space, which is the two-sphere $\mathbb{S}^2$.
-On the one hand, $\vec{S}$ could be (incorrectly) interpreted as an object containing the separate configurational and momentum variables.
-However, $\mathbb{S}^2$ does not have the structure of a cotangent bundle and, consequently, the decomposition of the considered space into the product of configurational and momentum subspaces is possible only locally.
-From this perspective, $\mathbb{S}^2$ should be called the configurational space, since canonical analysis tells us that there is no canonically conjugate momentum to $\vec{S}$.
-On the other hand, a Hilbert space is the quantum version of a phase space.
-Consequently, it is convincing to interpret $\mathbb{S}^2$ as the phase space.
-These arguments justify the practice to use (in the case of spin) the names phase space and configurational space interchangeably.
+In quantum physics, the model of spin is a finite-dimensional Hilbert space representation of the ${\rm SU}(2)$ group of symmetries, i.e., rotations, and the $\mathfrak{su}(2)$ algebra of observables (whose generators are spin operators $\hat S^x$, $\hat S^y$, and $\hat S^z$).
+The $\mathfrak{su}(2)$ algebra is noncommutative, which leads to the uncertainty relations between the three spin operators and does not allow one to measure them simultaneously.
+One often considers the auxiliary object that is a vector $\vec{S}$ (called the spin vector), whose components are the expectation values of the $\hat S^x$, $\hat S^y$, and $\hat S^z$ operators in a given state.
+At the (semi)classical level, this vector spans the phase space ${\cal P}_S$, which is the two-sphere $\mathbb{S}^2$ of radius $S$, equipped with a natural symplectic form (cf. \cite{Nielsen:1988an,Alekseev:1988ql}). $\mathbb{S}^2$ does not have the structure of a cotangent bundle and, consequently, the decomposition of such a phase space into the product of configurational and momentum subspaces is possible only locally.
+The distinction between a configuration and a momentum of spin becomes clear in the context of the spin precession in a constant magnetic field, whose Hamiltonian we consider in this paper, since one angle on ${\cal P}_S$ can be used to parametrize the circle circumscribed by the precessing spin, and the other will be a (constant) angle between the spin vector and the magnetic field \cite{Nielsen:1988an}.
+The interpretation of ${\cal P}_S$ as the phase space of spin can also be compared with models of a classical relativistic particle, where, depending on an approach, the phase space of spin in the rest frame is indeed ${\cal P}_S$ \cite{Wiegmann:1989ms} or is obtained by constraining the product of momentum space (which is given by ${\cal P}_S$) and configurational space (which is another $\mathbb{S}^2$) \cite{Rempel:2016is,Rempel:2017be} or by constraining the product of two unit $\mathbb{S}^2$ (i.e., configurations and momenta are described in the same way), with $S$ as a coupling constant \cite{Balachandran:1980sy}.
+All models that we mention here have their origin in applying the coadjoint orbit method \cite{Kirillov} to Poincar\'{e} group, and they differ only by a choice of phase space coordinates.